 While some states may allow the tenant to choose a jury trial, nearly all of these proceedings are handled in front of a judge only.
 The judge will hear evidence regarding your reason for eviction and any defenses to eviction presented by the tenant.
 If you win, the tenant is ordered to vacate the premises.
 If they refuse, landlords can have authorities remove the tenant after the requisite time for them to vacate has passed.

 While some states have made an effort to provide standardized forms and expedited eviction proceedings to ensure that unwanted tenants are not squatting in apartments, the process varies greatly by state.
 It is very important that a landlord complete every step according to law.
 A single mistake can delay the eviction proceedings and even require the landlord to start the process anew, meaning more lost rent.
 While, strictly speaking, a lawyer is not required to evict a tenant, the possible consequences of a mistake made by a layperson landlord may outweigh the cost of counsel.

 If you would like to do additional research, click on the links below:

 Unsure About the Eviction Process?
-Get a Free Legal Evaluation
+Talk to an Attorney

-If you're relatively new to being a landlord, haven't had to evict anyone before, or have a particularly complex case, you may want to err on the side of caution and meet with an attorney first.
-Get started today by having a local real estate attorney evaluate your case for free.
+There are certain procedures that a landlord is required to follow in order to evict a tenant.
+If you're relatively new to being a landlord, haven't had to evict anyone before, or have a particularly complex case, you may want to err on the side of caution and meet with an experienced landlord-tenant attorney first.